lale-help/lale-help/README.md

 * when developing features, try to identify and create reusable HTML/CSS components (see `app/assets/stylesheets/components` for examples).
 The page object / component for the test only needs to be written once and can be reused every time the component is used.

+* use [advanced / CSS3 selectors](http://www.w3schools.com/cssref/css_selectors.asp), like [:nth-of-type()](http://www.w3schools.com/cssref/sel_nth-of-type.asp) to find elements.
+They are faster to write/adapt than accessing the data you're interested in with Ruby, or adding extra classes to the HTML page.

 * when testing time relevant stuff, consider freezing time with the [timecop](https://github.com/travisjeffery/timecop) gem.

 * don't assert every detail of a page, assert what's essential.
 The more assertions, the more likely some of that will change in the future, requiring the test to be adapted.